kubedb/docs/docs/guides/pgpool/virtual_secret/index.md

 ### Create Virtual Secret
-Now, we are going to create a `Virtual Secret` resource that will store the Pgbouncer credentials in the vault server.
+Now, we are going to create a `Virtual Secret` resource that will store the pgpool credentials in the vault server.
 ```yaml
 apiVersion: virtual-secrets.dev/v1alpha1
 kind: Secret